Skanderbeg: Name

 The Kastrioti, in comparison to other Albanian noble families, so far remain absent from historical or archival records until their first historical appearance at the end of the 14th century.
 The historical figure of Konstantin Kastrioti Mazreku is attested in Giovanni Andrea Angelo Flavio Comneno's Genealogia diversarum principum familiarum.
 Angelo mentions Kastrioti as Constantinus Castriotus, cognomento Meserechus, Aemathiae & Castoriae Princeps (Constantinus Castriotus, surnamed Meserechus, Prince of Aemathia and Castoria).
 The toponym Castoria has been interpreted as Kastriot, Kastrat in Has, Kastrat in Dibra or the microtoponym "Kostur" near the village of Mazrek in the Has region.
-In connection to the Kastrioti family name, it is very likely that the name of one the different Kastriot or Kastrat which were fortified settlements as their etymology shows (castrum) was as their family name.
+In connection to the Kastrioti family name, it is very likely that the name of one of the different Kastriot or Kastrat which were fortified settlements as their etymology shows (castrum) was their family name.
 The Kastrioti may have originated from this village or probably had acquired it as pronoia.
 Angelo used the cognomen Meserechus in reference to Skanderbeg and this link to the same name is produced in other sources and reproduced in later ones like Du Cange's Historia Byzantina (1680).
 These links highlight that the Kastrioti used Mazreku as a name that highlighted their tribal affiliation (farefisni).
 The name Mazrek(u), which means horse breeder in Albanian, is found throughout all Albanian regions.

 Skanderbeg's first name was Gjergj (George) in Albanian.
 Frang Bardhi in Dictionarium latino-epiroticum (1635) provides two first names in Albanian: Gjeç (Giec) and Gjergj (Gierg).
 In his personal correspondence in Italian and in most biographies produced after his death in Italy, his name was written as Giorgio.
 His name on his official seal and signature was Georgius Castriotus Scanderbego (Latin).
 His correspondence with Slavic states (Republic of Ragusa), was written by scribes like Ninac Vukosalić.
 Skanderbeg's name in Slavic is recorded the first time in the 1426 act of sale of St. George's tower to his father Gjon Kastrioti in Hilandar as Геѡрг and appears as Гюрьгь Кастриѡть in his later correspondence in the 1450s.

 The Ottoman Turks gave him the name اسکندر بگ (İskender bey or İskender beğ), meaning "Lord Alexander", or "Leader Alexander".
 Skënderbeu and Skënderbej are the Albanian versions, with Skander being the Albanian form of "Alexander".
 Latinized in Barleti's version as Scanderbegi and translated into English as Skanderbeg or Scanderbeg, the combined appellative is assumed to have been a comparison of Skanderbeg's military skill to that of Alexander the Great.
 This name was itself used by Skanderbeg even after his re-conversion to Christianity and was later held by his descendants in Italy who became known as the Castriota-Scanderbeg.
 Skanderbeg always signed himself in Dominus Albaniae ("Lord of Albania"), and claimed no other titles but that in surviving documents.